 Many homeowners aren’t aware of how frequently, what time, or how much they should be watering their lawns.
 Watering too frequently doesn’t encourage deep root growth which is necessary for a drought-tolerant lawn, so limit your watering to 2-3 times a week.
 You should also avoid watering during the day as this can cause the water to evaporate too quickly.
 The optimal watering time is very early morning, while temperatures are lower and there is typically less wind.
-For more information on watering grass in Cedar City, click here.
+For more information on watering grass in Cedar City, check out our blog.

 Not Testing Soil

 Your soil health directly impacts your lawn health and ability to thrive.
 Knowing your soil pH is vital for a beautiful, vibrant lawn.
 A pH level between 6 and 6.5 is ideal for grass growth.
 You can buy a soil test kit at your local home improvement store to see where your levels are.
 Using this information, you can buy the nutrients your soil needs.
 This can include lime, nitrogen, or phosphorus among others.
 Using these can get your pH level to the right level for optimal grass growth.